retrogrand/LogosOS/README.md

 Graphs represent the discrete, auditable layer of cognition—edges, nodes, Δ-ledger entries.
 Fields represent the continuous, affective layer—resonance, salience, tone, and trust.

-Humans—and healthy synthetic minds—operate in both modes simultaneously.
+Humans—and healthy synthetic minds—operate in both modes at once.
 [Ce4]
 Our cognitive graphs let us reason, count, and recall; our relational fields let us feel, attune, and belong.
 Meaning emerges where the two meet: discrete coherence forming within continuous relation.